amardesi/shortener/README.md

 * [JSON-Server](https://github.com/typicode/json-server) a fake REST API to handle data

 ### Front end caveats:**
-* This is a very simple, single page, single view app.
+* This is a very simple, single view app with minimal components.
 Using React for the front end is a bit overkill.
 If I had time, I would look for a more lightweight solution.
 * Because this is a small project, no CSS frameworks, preprocessor, or component library was developed.
-Although that is best for most control and minimal footprint.
+Although that would be best approach for most control and minimal footprint.
 For this project, I picked [PureCSS](https://purecss.io/) for a lightweight, responsive styling framework promising compatibility across browsers.

 ### Express Routes
 The Express app uses two endpoints: `/long` for posting long URLs and checking if they already exist, and `/:short` for calling up the corresponding long URL, and performing the redirect (if the long URL exists).